Milind712000/ProxyMate/README.md

     $ python3 install.py

-Note: You need to remove any previous apt proxy cnfiurations before using this
+Note: You need to remove any previous apt proxy configurations before using this

 Now you can launch the program from Dash